Demographics of the Arab world: Mandaeans

 Mandaeans, sometimes also called Sabians, are a people found mainly in southern Iraq.
 Their numbers total no more than 70,000.
 They follow Mandaeism, a gnostic religion.

 Mhallami

-Mhallami are a tiny minority unknown origins who have converted to Islam.
+Mhallami are a tiny minority of unknown origins who have converted to Islam.

 Nubians

 Nubians, found in Northern Sudan and Southern Egypt, are a different ethnicity from their northern and southern neighbors in Egypt and Sudan, numbering 1.7 million in Sudan and Egypt.
-The Nubian people in Sudan inhabit the region between Wadi Halfa in the north and Aldaba in the south.
+The Nubian people in Sudan inhabit the region between Wadi Halfa in the north and Al Dabbah in the south.
 The main Nubian groups from north to south are the Halfaweyen, Sikut (Sickkout), Mahas, and Danagla.
 They speak different dialects of the Nubian language.

 Ancient Nubians were famous for their vast wealth, their trade between Central Africa and the lower Nile valley civilizations, including Egypt, their skill and precision with the bow, their 23-letter alphabet, the use of deadly poison on the heads of their arrows, their great military, their advanced civilization, and their century-long rule over the united upper and lower Egyptian kingdoms.